-3.4.2 Beautiful, context-sensitive installations
+3.4.2 BEAUTIFUL, CONTEXT-SENSITIVE INSTALLATIONS

 The Capital Pathway is a product of the various landscapes and settings through which it passes.
-The aesthetic quality and character of the surrounding Capital landscape act in unison with the pathway's features to create a unique and memorable user environment.
-The surrounding context of the pathway's immediate and greater zones of influence imparts sensory qualities that together create the user experience.
+Despite the configuration of the travel lanes and the pathway's typical features, the surrounding context of the pathway corridor imparts sensory qualities that together create the user experience.
+The aesthetic quality and character of the surrounding Capital landscape acts in unison with the pathway's features to create a unique and memorable user environment.